How to Become a Council Member

 - Council does not give direction to staff

-The Village Council meets on the 2nd Thursday of each month at 6:00 p.m. to conduct its regular business, and holds special meetings and workshops, as needed, to address specific issues relating to Village matters.
+The Village Council meets on the 2nd Thursday of each month at 6:00 p.m. to conduct its regular business, holds a monthly workshop, and special meetings,, as needed, to address specific issues relating to Village matters.
 These meetings are open to the public and residents are encouraged to attend.

 The Council consists of five (5) members who are elected at large to five Seats.
 Seats 1, 3 and 5 are elected in the even years with Seats 2 and 4 elected in the odd years.
 Council Members serve the residents of the Village for two-year terms and there are no term limits.
 Council Members must be registered voters and residents of the incorporated Village, and upon being elected to office must take and subscribe to the Oath of Office as outlined in the Village Charter and in State Statute.